dibyendumajumdar/Suravi/README.md

 * _Note: The latest build includes VC++ 2019 runtime distributable_
 * Install under `c:\Software\ravi` or `c:\Software\lua53`
-* Set environment variables as follows
+* Set environment variables as follows:
 ```
 c:\Software\ravi\bin\ravi-env.bat
 ```
 Replace `ravi` with `lua53` if you are using Lua.

-Note that if you install at some other location then you need to change the paths in following files in the distro:
+Note that if you install at some other location then you need to change the paths in the following files in the distro:

 * `bin\ravi-env.bat` or `bin\lua-env.bat`
 * `share\lua\5.3\torch\paths.lua`